-The overarching aim of the Operational Programme for Research and Innovation is to stimulate strutural change in the Slovak economy, based on excellence in research and innovation, to support sustainable growth, employment and quality of life.
+The overarching aim of the Operational Programme (OP) for Research and Innovation is to stimulate structural change in the Slovak economy, based on excellence in research and innovation, to support sustainable growth, employment and quality of life.
 Specifically, the OP contains a number of strategic objectives which are closely related to the topic of collaborative maker spaces:

 1. Through the cooperation of local supply chains, deepen the integration of key major industries, so increasing local value